mohamedmabrouk-666/To-Do-List/README.md

 # To-Do List App

-A simple Flask web application for managing tasks with deadline tracking and email notifications.
+A simple Flask web application for managing tasks with deadline tracking.
 Built primarily to practice a full DevOps pipeline from code to deployment.

 ---